rock7/RockBLOCK-9704/README.md

   - Any functions labeled with **Async** require `rbPoll()` to be called very frequently to function correctly.

 ### ↗️ Adjusting Library Size
+  The fully compiled library is ~130kB, however that's only if you choose to include everything, otherwise the size varies depending on what is linked to your project.
+For example an average Arduino sketch will usually be ~30-40kB for a basic send and receive script.

-  The compiled library will be ~15-20k Bytes in size, however the library uses static messaging buffers for both incoming and outgoing data, these, by default are 100kB in size.
+  The library uses static messaging buffers for both incoming and outgoing data, these, by default are 100kB in size and will therefore require ~200kB in dynamic memory making the total requirement for the library ~230kB.
 Further to this queueing is available if sufficient memory exists on your device, however by default both incoming and outgoing queues are set to 1.
-Altogether with the default configuration an extra ~200kB are required to handle full size messaging.
-Below are the steps to increase or decrease the queue & payload sizes to reduce the size of the overall library.
+Below are the steps to increase or decrease the queue & payload sizes to reduce the dynamic memory requirement.

 #### **Changing payload size**
   - Adjust manually in `imt_queue.h` via `IMT_PAYLOAD_SIZE`.